 Seats, everyone.
 If your meeting will last over an hour, take a look at the chairs.
 Wheels on chairs are nice, armrests are good, extra padding is great.
 Otherwise, schedule breaks often!

 Location, location, location.
 Have the meeting centrally located, so that no participant is inconvenienced.
-The room should be close to the restrooms and a public phone.
+The room should be close to the restrooms.
 The entrance/exit doors should be at the back of the room so that participants are not interrupted.

 Lighting and Temperature.
 Know how to adjust the lights and temperature.
 If you know that the location is usually at Ice Station Zebra, advise participants to bring a sweater.